 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
+We noted the local rules did not reflect that there were multiple entrances to each surgery.
+We were advised this would be addressed.

 We saw evidence that the dentists justified, graded and reported on the X-rays they took.
-The practice carried out X-ray audits every year following current guidance and legislation.
+The practice carried out X-ray audits at least every year following current guidance and legislation.